UFHCC-BCBSR/res-hub/content/docs/02_computers-and-programming/hipergator-intro-guide.md

 Consider an example where you have a script that takes 1 hour on your laptop, and you must run it once a month.
 It's likely reasonable to just keep that workflow.
 But if a genome assembly takes 10 hours and you must run it once a week, then it's worth considering doing it on an HPC.
 Especially since that will decrease the wear and tear on your laptop and free up that 10 hours for other uses.

 Whether it's worth it or not is unique to every situation.
 Also remember that once you learn all the HPC basics the first time, then that time cost isn't needed for your next project.

-Also consider that the two use cases described above might also be solvable by algorithm optimization or using more efficient bioinformatics tools.
-If you can find a bottleneck in your pipeline and optimize it to run fast enough to meet your needs, that is preferable over running the code on an HPC.

 ## What exactly is an HPC?
 A high performance cluster (HPC) is primarily two things.